IPadOS 14: Search and Siri

 Improvements to the Search feature on the home screen were made, including a refined UI, quick launcher for apps, more detailed web search, shortcuts to in-app search, and improved as-you-type search suggestions.
 The search function now appears and functions more like the Spotlight Search feature of macOS.

 In addition to being made compact, Siri can now answer a broader set of questions and translate more languages.
 Users can also share their ETA with contacts and ask for cycling directions.

 Storage

 iPadOS 14 gains the ability to mount encrypted external drives.
 However, this capability is limited to APFS-encrypted drives.
 Upon connecting an APFS-encrypted external drive to the USB-C port on the iPad, the Files app will present the external drive on the sidebar.
 Selecting the drive will prompt the user to enter the password to unlock the drive.

 Supported devices

-All the devices that supported iPadOS 13 also support iPadOS 14.
-Devices include:
+All iPads that supported iPadOS 13 also support iPadOS 14.

+iPads with an A8 SoC have limited support.

+iPads with an A8X SoC have additional features that are unavailable on A8 iPads.

+iPads with an A9 or A9X SoC have partial support.

+iPads with an A10, A10X, A12, A12X, A12Z, A14, or M1 SoC have full support.